Living My Dream

 I'm selling more books each month than I ever dreamed possible.
 When I was published with a small ePress, I didn't feel like I was a successful author.
 Sure, they were RWA approved, but I wasn't selling books and I wasn't connecting with readers.
 I'm doing that now, on my own, and I finally feel successful.

 Self-publishing doesn't have to be expensive.
 I do my own covers, format my manuscripts, write my own blurbs, upload to Kindle, Nook, and Smashwords.
-Smashwords distributes to Apple, Sony, Kobo and Diesel.
-They now distribute through Scrollmotion, and all of my books are actual apps that can be read on smartphones and tablets reaching readers who haven't been won over yet, who might just want to try out one ebook they've heard about.
+Smashwords distributes to Apple, Kobo, and many other channels.

 If you feel you don't have the computer savvy or skill to do it yourself, you can hire out cover art, editing, formatting and uploading.
 It's not that expensive.
 But be sure to pay a one-time fee.
 Do not pay someone a percentage of your sales for eternity for doing something that only takes a couple of hours or at most a couple of days or a week.
 That is just crazy.